-Figure~\ref{fig:pksglitch} graphs the ToA phase residuals from the pre-glitch timing solution given in Table~\ref{tab:pksglitch}, developed using data points from 2002--2014 \citep[as in][]{got20}.
-As noted in our earlier work, the very first ToA, the \chandra\ observation of 2000, does not appear consistent with the pre-glitch timing solution, and may indicate an even earlier glitch.
-We again excluded this data point from the fit, but continue to plot it in Figure~\ref{fig:pksglitch} for reference.
+Figure~\ref{fig:pksglitch} graphs the ToA phase residuals from the pre-glitch timing solution given in Table~\ref{tab:pksglitch}, developed using data points from 2002 to 2014 \citep[as in][]{got20}.
+As noted in our earlier work, the very first ToA, the \chandra\ observation of 2000, does not appear consistent with the preglitch timing solution and may indicate an even earlier glitch.
+We again excluded this data point from the fit but continue to plot it in Figure~\ref{fig:pksglitch} for reference.

-After 2015, deviations from the expected phase of this solution were evident, and we were no longer able to extend the phase-connected solution forward in time.
-Instead, we postulated a glitch, and found that the subsequent ToAs could be characterized by a new, post-glitch phase-connected ephemeris.
-In this work, we have extended the post-glitch ephemeris, which remains consistent with the earlier result and shows no evidence of a newer glitch.
-The updated change of frequency between the post- and pre-glitch timing solutions is $\Delta f = (3.87\pm0.39)\times10^{-9}$~Hz, with a glitch magnitude of $\Delta f/f_{\rm pred} = (1.64\pm0.16)\times10^{-9}$.
-The post-glitch solution matches $f_{\rm pred}$, the frequency predicted by the pre-glitch solution on 2015 January~19 (MJD~57041), which we estimate as the epoch of the glitch (ignoring any short-timescale recovery behavior, which would not have been sampled).
+After 2015, deviations from the expected phase of this solution were evident, and we were no longer able to extend the phase-connected solution forward.
+Instead, we postulated a glitch and found that the subsequent ToAs could be characterized by a new, postglitch phase-connected ephemeris.
+In this work, we have extended the postglitch ephemeris, which remains consistent with the earlier result and shows no evidence of a newer glitch.
+The updated change of frequency between the post- and preglitch timing solutions is $\Delta f = (3.87\pm0.39)\times10^{-9}$~Hz, with a glitch magnitude of $\Delta f/f_{\rm pred} = (1.64\pm0.16)\times10^{-9}$.
+The postglitch solution matches $f_{\rm pred}$, the frequency predicted by the preglitch solution on 2015 January~19 (MJD~57041), which we estimate as the epoch of the glitch (ignoring any short-time-scale recovery behavior, which would not have been sampled).
 Of note, the glitch magnitude for \ppks\ is typical of rotation-powered pulsars with strong magnetic fields and rapid spin-down, including the Crab.
-For reference, $\Delta f/f= 3\times 10^{-9}$ is where the lower-amplitude peak in the bimodal distribution of glitch magnitudes is centered (Espinoza \etal\ 2011).
+For reference, $\Delta f/f= 3\times 10^{-9}$ is where the lower-amplitude peak in the bimodal distribution of glitch magnitudes is centered \citep{esp11}.
 The magnitude of the glitch is 23\% smaller than the value quoted in \citet{got20}.
-Nevertheless, this is the same post-glitch timing solution as the one published previously in the sense that the cycle counts calculated over the common time span are the same.
-The fit statistic of the combined pre- and post-glitch data sets is $\chi^2_{\nu} = 1.49$ for 60 DoF.
-This is to be compared to $\chi^2_{\nu} = 1.44$ for 42 DoF reported previously for the shorter span.
+Nevertheless, this is the same postglitch timing solution as the one published previously in the sense that the cycle counts calculated over the common time span are the same.
+The fit statistic of the combined pre- and postglitch data sets is $\chi^2_{\nu} = 1.49$ for 60 DoF.
+This should be compared to $\chi^2_{\nu} = 1.44$ for 42 DoF previously reported for the shorter span.